vygr/Go-PCB/README.md

 Go-PCB
 ======

-Go PCB router and solver
+Go PCB router and solver.

+There are two viewer apps, view.py requires aggDraw module to be installed, view_mpl.py requires matplotlib module to be installed.
+The matplotlib viwer is much more heavyweight than the former.
+Both are available with the Python version of this app.

 Example command line would be: